 Almost all pleurocarpous mosses are freely branched, often either pinnate or chaotic.
 They frequently form dense intricate mats of elaborately branched stems.
 A common garden moss is Rhytidiodelphus squarrosus, so named because of the squarose nature of the leaves which bend back upon themselves.

-Methods of control on a hard surface such as tarmac
+Methods of control on hard or permeable surfaces

 Methods to control moss within turf